-Decentralised governance and decision-making is one of Fagerhult's strengths, and permeates the entire organisation.
-The objective of corporate governance is to ensure that this is conducted in a clear, effective, reliable and business-oriented manner.
+Decentralised governance with responsible decision making is one of Fagerhult's strengths, and permeates the entire organisation.
+The objective of corporate governance is to ensure that this is conducted in a clear, effective, reliable and business oriented manner.

 Corporate governance is designed to support the company's long-term strategies, market presence and competitiveness.
-At the same time, it should help maintain confidence in Fagerhult among stakeholders, such as shareholders, customers, suppliers, capital markets, society and employees.
+At the same time, it should help maintain confidence in the Fagerhult Group among stakeholders, such as; shareholders, customers, suppliers, capital markets, society and employees.